thegeeklabs/yodu.ai/docs/ALGORITHM.md

 A provider can take n number or arguments and returns a list of `items` based on various logic.

 ## Algorithm Specification
-Yodu allows the users to specify as multiple Algorithms that the feed must adhere to use, using a configration file called as `algo_spec`.
+Yodu allows the users to specify as multiple Algorithms that the feed must adhere to use, using a configuration file called as `algo_spec`.
 An Algo Specification lists a number of providers that are called in parallel to get a list of items.
 You can provide weights to each Provider to make a provider returns more `items` than other providers, If no weights are given then all Providers get a uniform weight.